-Once a piece of CORE-funded equipment (purchased as new or converted) has been deployed, the manufacturer, dealer, and purchaser are required to continue to abide by all applicable CORE terms and conditions for the duration of the project participation period.
+Once a piece of CORE-funded equipment (purchased as new or converted) has been deployed, the manufacturer, dealer, and purchaser are required to continue to abide by all applicable CORE terms and conditions for the duration of the project participation.

-The "project participation period" starts on the date the CORE-funded equipment is delivered or the date final payment is made, whichever is later, and ends three years following such date.
-For zero-emission conversion kits funded with aCORE voucher, the date of delivery shall be the date the fully converted equipment is delivered to the purchaser.
+The "project participation period" starts on the date the CORE-funded equipment is delivered or the date final payment is made, whichever is later, and ends 3 years following such date.
+For zero-emission conversion kits funded with a CORE voucher, the date of delivery shall be the date the fully converted equipment is delivered to the purchaser.

-4. Disadvantaged and Low-Income Communities and California Native American Tribes
+4. Disadvantaged and Low-income Communities and California Native American Tribes

-In 2014, CalEPA identified disadvantaged communities for the purposes of SB 535 using the California Communities Environmental Health Screening Tool (CalEnviroScreen), 21 developed by the California Office of Environmental Health Hazard Assessment (OEHHA) to help CalEPA prioritize its work in the state's most burdened communities.
+In 2014, the California Environmental Protection Agency- (CalEPA) identified disadvantaged communities for the purposes of SB 535 using the California Communities Environmental Health Screening Tool (CalEnviroScreen), 23 which was developed by the California Office of Environmental Health Hazard Assessment (OEHHA) to help CalEPA prioritize its work in the state's most burdened communities.
 In 2017, CalEPA updated the list of disadvantaged communities and identified low-income communities for the purposes of implementing AB 1550.
 More information on priority populations, such as those in disadvantaged and low-income communities, is available on CARB's website.
-22

 CalEPA designated the 25 percent highest scoring census tracts in CalEnviroScreen 4.0 as disadvantaged communities.
-More information is available at: http://calepa.ca.gov/EnvJustice/GHGInvest/.
-AB 1550 defines low-income census tracts and households with median incomes 80 percent of the statewide median income or the threshold designated as low income by California Department of Housing and Community Development's list of State income limits.
+More information is available at:

+http://calepa.ca.gov/EnvJustice/GHGInvest/.
+AB 1550 defines low-income communities as "census tracts and households with median household incomes at or below 80 percent of the statewide median income, or with median household incomes at or below the threshold designated as low income" by California Department of Housing and Community Development's list of State income limits.
 To support the goal of providing funding in disadvantaged and low-income communities, and to satisfy SB 535 and AB 1550 requirements, CORE provides higher voucher amounts (additional 10 percent of the base voucher amount) for equipment deployed in such communities.
 In addition, CARB staff will continually assess CORE throughout the project term to ensure sufficient funds are being provided to disadvantaged and low-income communities.
 The GGRF contains reporting requirements to ensure compliance with SB 535 and AB 1550.
 CARB will track where these funds are spent so the portion that is spent in disadvantaged and low-income communities can be calculated and reported in future annual reports to the Legislature.
 If data show that CORE is not meeting SB 535 and AB 1550 goals, funding may be set aside for equipment deployed in disadvantaged and low-income communities.